nijel/odorik/docs/command.rst

 The program follows XDG specification, so you can adjust placement of config files by environment variables ``XDG_CONFIG_HOME`` or ``XDG_CONFIG_DIRS``.

+Following settings can be configured in the ``[odorik]`` section:

+.. describe:: user

+    API user, can be either ID registered user or line ID.

+.. describe:: password

+    API password.
+Use API password for per user access and line password (used for SIP as well) for line access.

+.. describe:: url

+    API server URL, defaults to ``https://www.odorik.cz/api/v1/``.

 The configuration file is INI file, for example: